bansaldhruv20/Airline_ticket_fare/README.md

-# DS->May-June-_Project-
+# DS-> June_Project-
-This repository contains " Airline Ticket Fare Prediction " It is a machine learning model that predicts the airfare of airlines at various routes.
+This repository contains " Airline Ticket Fare Prediction " It is a machine-learning model that predicts airlines' airfare at various routes.